worldmaking/datt3074/index.md

 ## Stage 1: Project proposal

 - Group memberships have been randomly assigned in e-Class.
-If the class majority prefers to select their own groups, I need to know your group memberships before the proposal can be submitted!
+If the class majority prefers to select their own groups, I need to know your group memberships before [the proposal can be submitted via e-Class](https://eclass.yorku.ca/mod/assign/view.php?id=3753849)!
 - The project proposal is a simple PDF.
 It should state:
   - Your group membership
     - How you will distribute roles within the group